Bertini type results and their applications: Bertini theorem for separable base point free linear systems

 \item $\dim Y_j\, \leq\, j$. \end{enumerate} \end{cor}

-\begin{proof} If $\dim(Y_j)\,>\, j$, then a general linear subspace $H_j$ of codimension $j+1$ intersects $Y_j$ nontrivially, and every point of $F^{-1}(H_j)$ is singular at all the points of $A_j(F)\bigcap F^{-1}(H_j)$.
-Let $F_j\,=\,F\vert_{F^{-1}(H_j)}$.
-Then $A_0(F_j)$ contains $A_j(F)\bigcap F^{-1}(H_j)$.
-If $A_j(F)$ is a divisor on $X$, then $A_j(F)\bigcap F^{-1}(H_j)$ is a divisor on $F^{-1}(H_j)$, if it is not empty.
-Also, since $Y_j\bigcap H_j$ is nonempty, it follows that $A_0(F_j)$ is not contained in any fiber of $F_j$.
+\begin{proof} If $\dim(Y_j)\,>\, j$, then a general linear subspace $H_j$ of codimension $j+1$ intersects $Y_j$ nontrivially, and every point of $f^{-1}(H_j)$ is singular at all the points of $A_j(f)\bigcap f^{-1}(H_j)$.
+Let $f_{H_j}\,=\,f\vert_{f^{-1}(H_j)}$.
+Then $A_0(f_{H_j})$ contains $A_j(f)\bigcap f^{-1}(H_j)$.
+If $A_j(f)$ is a divisor on $X$, then $A_j(f)\bigcap f^{-1}(H_j)$ is a divisor on $f^{-1}(H_j)$, if it is not empty.
+Also, since $Y_j\bigcap H_j$ is nonempty, it follows that $A_0(f_{H_j})$ is not contained in any fiber of $f_{H_j}$.
 Now the result follows from Corollary \ref{criteria.R_1} and Theorem \ref{bertini.linear.subspace}. \end{proof}

-Next we begin with the local analysis of divisorial components of $A_0$.
-If the map $F$ has rank zero, then each component $F_i$ of $F\,=\,(F_1,\,\cdots ,\,F_N)$ has rank zero.
-We will study the divisorial components of rank zero locus of a function in a regular local ring.
+Next we begin with the local analysis of divisorial components of $A_0(f)$.
+More precisely, we will study the divisorial components of rank zero locus of a function in a regular local ring.

-\begin{lemma} Assume that the characteristic of $\mathbf k$, which will be denoted by $p$, is positive.
-Let $A$ be a finitely generated integral domain over $\mathbf k$ of dimension $n$, and let $f\,\in\, A$ be a separable function (i.e., the differential is not identically $0$) such that the differential of $f$ vanish along a reduced irreducible divisor $h\,=\,0$ in ${\rm Spec}\,A$, for some $h\,\in\, A$.
-Then $f$, at any regular point $x$ of ${\rm Spec}\,A$ and of $\{h\,=\,0\}$, is of the form $f\,=\, h^2g_1 + g_2^p$ for some $g_1,\,g_2\,\in\, {\mathcal M}_x$, where ${\mathcal M}_x$ is the maximal ideal of the completion ${\mathcal A}_x$ of $A$ along the maximal ideal of $x$. \end{lemma}
+\begin{lemma} Assume that the characteristic of $k$, which will be denoted by $p$, is positive.
+Let $A$ be a finitely generated integral domain over $k$ of dimension $n$, and let $w\,\in\, A$ be a separable function (i.e., the differential is not identically $0$) such that the differential of $w$ vanish along a reduced irreducible divisor $h\,=\,0$ in ${\rm Spec}\,A$, for some $h\,\in\, A$.
+Then $w$, at any regular point $x$ of ${\rm Spec}\,A$ and of $\{h\,=\,0\}$, is of the form $w\,=\, h^2g_1 + g_2^p$ for some $g_1,\,g_2\,\in\, {\mathcal M}_x$, where ${\mathcal M}_x$ is the maximal ideal of the completion ${\mathcal A}_x$ of $A$ along the maximal ideal of $x$. \end{lemma}

-\begin{proof} The locus where $f$ has rank zero is independent of the choice of coordinates.
+\begin{proof} The locus where $w$ has rank zero is independent of the choice of coordinates.
 Assume that this locus has a divisorial component with generic point contained in the regular locus of ${\rm Spec}~(A)$.
-Consider this divisor with reduced structure together with a general point where this divisor is smooth.
-We choose coordinates $(x_1,\,x_2,\,\cdots ,\,x_n)$ such that $h\,=\,x_1\,=\,0$ is the divisor along which $f$ has rank $0$.
+Consider this divisor $D$ with reduced structure together with a general point $x$ where this divisor is smooth.
+We choose coordinates $(x_1,\,x_2,\,\cdots ,\,x_n)$ near the point $x$ such that $h\,=\,x_1\,=\,0$ is the divisor $D$ along which $w$ has rank $0$.
 Now consider the decomposition of with $g,\,g'\,\in \,{\mathcal M}_x$ and none of the monomials in $g$ is a $p$--th power.
 Let